nums-project/nums/README.md

 poetry install
 ```

-Then, activate a virtual enivornment with the NumS dependencies using:
+Then, activate a virtual enivornment containing the NumS dependencies using:

 ```sh
 poetry shell